-The Non-Profit Energy Efficiency Transition (NEET) program provides funding to non-profit and volunteer-based organizations who own facilities in Alberta to obtain detailed energy audits and energy management plans (EMPs).
-NEET is a transition facilitation program that will help set the stage for non-profit organizations to take early action to plan for energy efficiency improvements and position them to participate effectively in future Energy Efficiency Alberta programs.
+The Non-profit Energy Efficiency Transition (NEET) Program provides funding to non-profit and volunteer-based organizations in Alberta to obtain detailed energy audits and energy management plans (EMPs).
+NEET is a transition facilitation program that will help set the stage for non-profit organizations to take early action to plan for energy efficiency improvements and position them to participate effectively in existing and future Energy Efficiency Alberta programs.
 For detailed information on eligibility requirements, available funding, and how to apply, please refer to the NEET Guidebook.

 Who can participate?

-Non-profit and volunteer-based organizations that are incorporated in good standing under one of the following acts that own facilities in Alberta are eligible to participate in NEET:
+Non-profit and volunteer-based organizations that are listed as “Active” in the Alberta Non-Profit Listing and incorporated in good standing under one of the following Acts in Alberta are eligible to participate in NEET:

 How much funding is available?